GSA/Section508.gov/_pages/tools/2020-02-27-tools-glossary-terms.md

 </thead>
 <tbody>
   <tr>
+    <th scope="row" id="rarely">Rarely</th>
+    <td>Within the Assessment, used to describe activities that are performed approximately 1% to 10% of the time.</td>
+  </tr>
+  <tr>
     <th scope="row" id="rtt">Real-Time Text (RTT)</th>
     <td>Communication by which characters are transmitted by a terminal as they are typed.
 Real-time text is used for conversational purposes, and may also be used in voicemail, interactive voice response systems, and other similar applications.</td>
-  </tr>
-  <tr>
-    <th scope="row" id="regularly">Regularly</th>
-    <td>Activities that are performed approximately 25% to 59% of the time.</td>
   </tr>
   <tr>
     <th scope="row" id="reimbursable-service">Reimbursable service</th>